AdobeDocs/analytics-platform.en/help/use-cases/ga/backfill.md

 ---
-title: Ingest Google Analytics data into Adobe Experience Platform
+title: Ingest Google Analytics historical data into Adobe Experience Platform
 description: Explains how to leverage Customer Journey Analytics (CJA) to ingest your Google Analytics data into Adobe Experience Platform.
 exl-id: 314378c5-b1d7-4c74-a241-786198fa0218
 solution: Customer Journey Analytics
 feature: Use Cases
 ---

-# Ingest Google Analytics data into Adobe Experience Platform
+# Ingest Google Analytics historical data into Adobe Experience Platform

 This page focuses on how to ingest your Google Analytics historical data into Adobe Experience Platform as a dataset, allowing you to reference that dataset in a Data View within Customer Journey Analytics.
-You can combine the steps on this page with [Configuring a live Google Analytics implementation](overview.md#configure), which generates a recurring dataset.
+You can combine the steps on this page with [Configuring a live Google Analytics implementation](streaming.md), which generates a recurring dataset.
 Combine this historical dataset with your current implementation's dataset to get a seamless view of data in Customer Journey Analytics with both current and backfilled data.

 ## Prerequisites